-1. INTRODUCTION
+1 INTRODUCTION

-The stability of nonlinear systems can be established for the most part only on a system-by-system basis and hence it is not surprising that design procedures that simultaneously meet the requirements of stability, robustness, and good dynamical response are not currently available for large classes of such systems (Narendra and Parthasarathy, 1990).
-Neural network techniques have been found to be useful in highly uncertain, nonlinear and complex systems.
+The stability of nonlinear systems can be established for the most part only on a system-by-system basis and hence it is not surprising that design procedures that simultaneously meet the requirements of stability, robustness and good dynamical response are not currently available for large classes of such systems (Narendra and Parthasarathy, 1990).
+Neural network techniques have been found to be useful in highly uncertain, nonlinear, and complex systems.
 It is not uncomon to apply Artificial Neural Networks (ANNs) as approximation models of unknown nonlinearities.
 (Polycarpou, 1997).
-For exemaple, optimization of classical Proportional-Integral (PI) controllers is difficult to perform when nonlinear and non-stationary processes are considered.
+For example, optimization of classical Proportional-Integral (PI) controllers is difficult to perform when nonlinear and non-stationary processes are considered.
 ANNs have the ability to adapt their gains in order to minimize a cost function, what can take place in an on-line or off-line basis, i.e. before starting the system or during its operation (Grzesiak et al., 2006).

 This work compares the modeling and the prediction of dynamical systems using two different models of ANNs, namely: MLP - Multi-Layer Perceptron and GMDH - Group Method of Data Handling.
 MLP is a very known and one of the mostly used model of ANNs.
-The GMDH algorithm was developed and introduced by (Ivakhnenko, 1970, 1971) with the purpose of performing the approximation of the relationship among the inputs and the outputs of complex systems.
-The GMDH ANNs used in this work were created and trained with software developed by the authors.
-The implemented algorithms are written in MATLAB's M-code (MathWorks, 2011).
-It is the intention of the authors to release the tool set as Open Source software.
+The GMDH algorithm was developed and introduced by Alexey G. Ivakhnenko (Ivakhnenko, 1970, 1971) with the purpose of performing the approximation of the relationship among the inputs and the outputs of complex systems.
+The GMDH ANNs used in this work have been created and trained with software developed by the authors.
+The implemented algorithms are written in MATLAB's M-code (MathWorks, 2011) and are available on-line as an open source project (Braga, 2011).

-The remaining of this article is structured as follows: Section 2 present a brief explanation about the two network models; Section 3 details the dynamical systems models used in the experiments performed; Section 4 show the results of the experiments and; Section 5 concludes the work.
+The remaining of this article is structured as follows: Section 2 presents a brief explanation about the two network models; Section 3 details the dynamical systems models used in the experiments performed; Section 4 shows the results of the experiments and; Section 5 concludes the work.

-2. NETWORK MODELS
+2 NETWORK MODELS